unstoppabledomains/dev-docs/partner/index.md

 ---
-title: Set up Partner API Access | Unstoppable Domains Developer Portal
+title: Set up Partner API Access Guide | Unstoppable Domains Developer Portal
 description: This page explains the process for creating an account and applying to become an authorized partner for Unstoppable Domains.
 ---

-# Set up Partner API Access
+# Set up Partner API Access Guide

 This page explains the process for creating an account and applying to become an authorized partner for Unstoppable Domains.